quincarter/component-library-starter/README.md

 ```

 ### Package Linking
-- Simply running `yarn` will link all of packages together utilizing the yarn workspace
+- Simply running `yarn link` will link all of packages together utilizing the yarn workspace symlinking strategy

 # Scripts